legal resources necessary to hold negligent facilities accountable.

 If your loved one has suffered an injury or died unexpectedly while living at Silver City Care Center, call the New Mexico nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Grant County victims of mistreatment living in long-term facilities including nursing homes in Silver City.
+Our network of attorneys fights aggressively on behalf of Grant County victims of mistreatment living in long-term facilities including nursing homes in Silver City.
 Our dedicated attorneys have represented clients with victim cases involving nursing home mistreatment.

 With our years of success, our attorneys can assist your family in successfully resolving your financial recompense case against all those who caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.